TaraTritt/dapp-starter/README.md

 Derived from the Kickstart DApp at [EthereumCasts](https://github.com/StephenGrider/EthereumCasts)

+This is a simple boilerplate repo to develop DApps with instructions specifically to use the Public Ethereum Rinkeby Test Network

 ## DApp Development Tutorial

 If you are new to DApp develoment please use this **[tutorial](https://github.com/TaraTritt/dapp-starter/wiki/DApp-Tutorial)** in the wiki to get started.
 It contains an overview of the blockchain, Ethereum, Solidity, and DApp development.